Who I am

 I'm a developer focusing on web development and Python.

 I was born and raised in Karlsruhe, Germany.
-In February 2019 I'm moving to London working as a Software Engineer at YunoJuno.
+In February 2019 I moved to London where I'm working as a Software Engineer at YunoJuno.
 During Highshool I started working as a Student Research Assistant at Fraunhofer IOSB, which I left in December 2018.

 My favourite color is